ADMINISTRATIVE UNITS OF MONGOLIA

 Infrastructure

-The province is linked to the main networks of paved roads and domestic airports, and forms part of the Ulaanbaatar railway network.
-The key southern border for cargo transportation Zamyn-Uud is interlinked by paved road and railway, which is connected to the Chinese railway network via the Zamyn-Uud the crossing.
-The Khangi crossing also allows international vehicle crossings.
-Under the bilateral agreement between the governments of Mongolia and China on border regulation, the checkpoint is a designated seasonal crossing.
+The province is connected to the main networks of paved roads and domestic airports and is part of the Ulaanbaatar railway network.
+The Khangi border crossing in Dornogovi is a dual-grade, permanent-operation border point through which coal, fluorspar, and iron ore are exported.
+The key southern border for cargo transportation, Zamyn-Uud, is also located in the province and is interlinked by paved roads and railway.
+This crossing is connected to the Chinese railway network via the Zamyn-Uud border.

 14. DUNDGOVI PROVINCE – SUMMARY